 We teach them to listen to and appreciate different forms of music from various backgrounds and cultures.
-Assembly songs are also linked to various annual celebrations and festivals such as Harvest, Christmas.
+Assembly songs are also linked to various annual celebrations and festivals such as Harvest, Christmas, Easter and our summer carnival.
 We also have a composer of the term and their music is played at the beginning of the assemblies as the children walk in.
 Again, this provides children with the opportunity to learn about a variety of musicians through time and their music.

-In Year 5, children are provided with the opportunity to participate in a whole class instrumental teaching scheme which is provided by Edenstial.
+In Year 5, children are provided with the opportunity to participate in a whole class instrumental teaching scheme which is provided by Cheshire Music Services.
 These lessons help the children to further develop their skills in making music together and understanding musical notation.